-Section 10(7)(g) of the Act requires a summary of consultations made with respect to the plan.
+Section 10(7) (g) of the Act requires a summary of consultations made with respect to the plan.

-Our annual consultation process starts with a discussion of proposed changes with governing boards and senior management of entities that will be impacted by changes to the plan from the previously approved version.
-This consultation occurs during drafting of the plan.
-The form of consultation varies, but may include discussions with senior management and audit committee chairs or equivalent, and attendance and discussion at audit committee meetings.
+Our annual consultation process starts with a discussion of proposed changes with the governing boards and senior management of entities that will be impacted by changes to the plan from the previously approved version.
+This consultation continues while we draft the plan, and may include holding discussions with senior management and audit committee chairs (or equivalent) and attending audit committee meetings.

-We have finished consulting with all entities affected by changes to this recommended plan, and all parties understand the proposed audit coverage.
+For this new Financial Statement Audit Coverage Plan, we have finished consulting with all entities affected by the changes we are recommending to the plan, and all parties understand the proposed audit coverage.

 After the plan has been reviewed and approved by the Select Standing Committee on Public Accounts, we will communicate in writing with those entities impacted by changes to the plan.
-Periodically, we communicate with all government entities to provide information on the process of creating our Financial Statement Audit Coverage Plan.
+We will also continue to communicate, as needed, with all government entities to keep them informed about our process for creating the plan.